minglllli/CLS-RL/README.md

 # Think or Not Think: A Study of Explicit Thinking in Rule-Based Visual Reinforcement Fine-Tuning
 🗞️ News

 **2025/09/18:** Excited to share that Think or Not Think has been accepted to NeurIPS 2025 as a Spotlight paper!
-See you in San Diego!🔍 Overview
+See you in San Diego!

+🔍 Overview

 This paper investigates the role of explicit thinking process in rule-based reinforcement fine-tuning (RFT) for multi-modal large language models (MLLMs).
 We find several interesting findings of the thinking process of visual RFT.